I was poking through old photos and came across this oddity:

 But it bounced back pretty well, after a season in the sun, so I figured it should be rewarded … I’d give it a new home, replacing its split container … and document the process here.

 As promised in my Sept.
 9 post of “The Science Behind Fall Color”, I would address trees and shrubs with outstanding fall color.
-It was hard limiting it to only ten trees and ten shrubs, so I cheated a bit and grouped the maples, oaks, etc. into one group so that my list was not entirely all maples.
+It was hard limiting it to only ten trees and ten shrubs, since I found 5 common shrub species of maples alone, so I cheated a bit and grouped the maples, oaks, etc. into one group so that my list was not entirely all maples.

 I have seen the below plants with reliable fall color in northern, southern and eastern landscapes.
 These plants “light” up the landscape in autumn.
 For outstanding, long lasting autumn color, plant the below trees and shrubs with herbaceous plants which bloom in fall such as asters, mums, sedums, monkshood, toad lilies, and Japanese anemones.
 Do not forget ornamental grasses with their showy seed heads extending the season of color and texture.